DEPARTMENT OF COUNSELOR EDUCATION

 This past year we had three open positions that were filled and 18 applications that

 - What do I do after I am accepted?
-Once you are accepted, you will receive a letter from Graduate Studies informing you
+Once you are accepted, you will receive a letter from the Graduate College informing

 with specific information on your advisor, new student orientation, course sequence,